joinsukesh/Sitecore_TDS_To_SCS/README.md

    - **Run a validation of your config:** The _sitecore ser validate_ command can be used to look for any problems in your config.
 If any are found, you can then run _sitecore ser validate –fix_ to fix common problems.
 See the [docs on validation](https://doc.sitecore.com/xmc/en/developers/xm-cloud/validate-serialized-content-items.html).
    - **Get a sync explanation report:** By using the sitecore ser explain command, you can get detailed information on why certain paths are included in the sync.
 See the docs on the explain [subcommand](https://doc.sitecore.com/xmc/en/developers/xm-cloud/the-cli-serialization-command.html#the-explain-subcommand).

+4. Scenarios to test after deployment: ([Courtesy: Converting a TDS project to Sitecore Content Serialization (SCS)](https://community.sitecore.com/community?id=community_Blog&sys_id=9390c8a91b76359438a46421b24bcb40))

+   - Adding new content that should be deployed.
+   - Adding new content that should NOT be deployed.
+   - Making a change to content that should override the target version.
+   - Making a change to content that should NOT override the target version.
+   - Deleting a piece of content from all environments.

 ## PROS
 1. Generates the *.module.json files in a few mintues.